 Holland Hospital respects patients’ rights under federal and state law to make decisions concerning their health care, including the right to accept or refuse medical or surgical treatment.
 Patients have the right and responsibility to make health care choices prior to, and during, the delivery of care, and to make their wishes known to their care providers.

 Advance directives are entirely voluntary, but are highly recommended for adults of all ages.
 Patients who already have a Durable Power of Attorney for Health Care are invited to supply a copy for their hospital medical record.
-For those interested in creating one, hospital personnel are available to help.
+For those interested in creating one, hospital personnel are available to help understand the form: Making Choices Michigan, a tool to appoint a Patient Advocate.
+A copy of this form is in the download section on this page.
 For more information, call the hospital's Spiritual Care Services at (616) 394-3362.
 Regardless of whether or not a patient has an advance directive, patients and families may discuss with the attending physician their wishes regarding providing, withholding, or withdrawing care or medical treatment.

 Help with Difficult Decisions